A guide to 50-a, the most contentious state law on the books

 But advocates like Joo-Hyun Kang, director of Communities United for Police Reform, aren’t convinced that the NYPD wants to see change.
 The city has defended the law in court, and Kang hasn’t seen de Blasio or NYPD Commissioner James O’Neill make a strong lobbying push.
 The PBA, Kang told City & State, is “being aided and abetted by an administration that’s not interested in transparency but is trying to project an image that they are.”

 Though Gov. Andrew Cuomo has championed criminal justice reforms lately, he has been relatively quiet on 50-a.
 Cuomo used the issue in 2016 to tweak his rival de Blasio, suggesting he was more progressive on police accountability than the mayor.
 But the governor has said little on the subject since, and didn’t mention the controversial law in his 2019 State of the State book, despite a section on “increas(ing) public trust in New York’s law enforcement agencies.”
-Asked to comment on the proposed reforms, Cuomo spokesman Don Kaplan wrote: “As we’ve previously said, we would be open to considering changes to the law.”
+Asked to comment on the proposed reforms in May, Cuomo spokesman Don Kaplan wrote: “As we’ve previously said, we would be open to considering changes to the law.”

 Lawmakers in Albany have options for changes.
 Brooklyn state Sen. Kevin Parker is the sponsor of two bills, S4214 and S4215, that would amend 50-a to allow for greater disclosure without repealing the law entirely.
 Bronx state Sen. Jamaal Bailey is sponsoring a full repeal bill, S3695, that matches O’Donnell’s in the Assembly.